luca-nik/luca-nik/README.md

-# Hi
+# Hi 👋

-Hi, I'm Luca.
+I'm Luca.
-MSc Physics engineer -> PhD Computational & Theoretical Chemistry -> ...
-Web3 developer.

-## 🔬 Scientific Research

-My research focused on the theoretical development of multiscale atomistic models to simulate the physical properties of complex materials.
+I'm a Physics Engineer, and PhD candidate in Theoretical & Computational Chemistry.

+I am currently working on Web3 development 🚀.

+## Something about me 🤔

+I'm curious 🙂.

+I've been in academia for quite some time, from early experiments frying molecules with ultrafast lasers to getting hyped seeing hundreds of CPUs grinding Quantum Mechanical simulations.

+Blockchain technology hooked me, and now I want to build!

+## My interests 🎯

+Network theory is a blast!
+I'm very interested in Web3 applications that can be formalized with it.

+Routing algorithms for optimal trade execution and intents matching for users' MEV protection are just some of the areas I'm currently working on.

+Check some of my repos out ...

 ## 🛠 Skills

-- **Programming Languages:** Advanced proficiency in Python.
-- **Software Development:** Developer of scientific software for both commercial and research purposes
+- **Software Development:** Developer of commercial and academic-oriented software
 - **Code optimization and Parallelization:** Proficient in developing highly parallelized multi-thread and multi-process scientific codes.
 - **Tools:** Experienced user of High-Performance Computing (HPC) centers